Holyford Woods Local Nature Reserve

 Content

 Nestled in a picturesque valley near Seaton, Holyford Woods is a beautiful woodland bursting with wildlife.
-Managed by Wild East Devon in partnership with the Axe Vale & District Conservation Society, this enchanting reserve offers a perfect family outing.
+Managed by the East Devon District Council Countryside Team in partnership with the Axe Vale & District Conservation Society, this enchanting reserve offers a perfect family outing.

 A Woodland Rich in Wildlife